Timeline of the M23 campaign (2025): 2 May

-On 2 May, Wazalendo launched a surprise attack on M23 in Kashovu, a village within the Bahunde Chiefdom in Masisi Territory, situated approximately 26 miles south of the mineral-rich town of Rubaya.
+On 2 May, Wazalendo launched a surprise attack on M23 in Kashovu, Bahunde Chiefdom in Masisi Territory, which is situated approximately 26 miles south of Rubaya.
 They briefly drove out M23 rebels before being pushed back by a counteroffensive.
-The escalation of violence severely disrupted local mobility and incited widespread panic, effectively immobilizing residents, many of whom remained confined within their homes as the clashes spread across neighboring villages.
 That same day in Kinshasa, Prime Minister Judith Suminwa welcomed the first group of Congolese military and police personnel, along with their families, who had sought refuge in United Nations Organization Stabilization Mission in the Democratic Republic of the Congo (MONUSCO) compounds in Goma following the January M23 incursion into the city.
 Meanwhile, in Lubero Territory, M23 and Rwandan forces seized Lunyasenge, a town on Lake Edward's western shore, advancing both by land, from Vutsumbi and Kamandi Gite, and across the lake.
 Lunyasenge, a key fishing point four hours by boat from Kyavinyonge, sits along vital routes toward Butembo, Beni Territory, and the Uganda border via Kasindi-Lubiriha.
 Heavy clashes with FARDC followed, and images posted online showed FARDC casualties.
 The exact death toll remains indeterminate, but the town's capture triggered a significant civilian displacement.

 3–4 May

 On 3 May, FARDC officers deployed to Kyavinyonge to coordinate a counter-response as residents evacuated fisheries including Musenda and Kisaka, fleeing toward Kyavinyonge, Mubana, or Kasindi.
 Joël Vyalengekanya, who leads the Union of Shipowners, Individual Fishermen, and Environmentalists of Kyavinyonge, reported that the Ugandan navy intercepted nearly 70 Congolese fishermen and seized more than 200 canoe engines in recent months.
-On 4 May, South African Minister of Defence Thandi Modise, accompanied by General Rudzani Maphwanya, Chief of Staff of the South African National Defence Force (SANDF), officially initiated the withdrawal of South African troops from the DRC.
-This action marked the beginning of the drawdown of forces deployed under the Southern African Development Community Mission in the Democratic Republic of Congo (SAMIDRC).
-In Lubero Territory, FARDC spokesperson Colonel Mak Hazukay confirmed Lunyasenge's fall, condemning it as a "flagrant violation of the ceasefire", and cautioned that FARDC may retaliate if the rebels and their alleged Rwandan allies keep advancing.
+On 4 May, South African Minister of Defence Thandi Modise initiated the withdrawal of South African troops from the DRC, which marked the beginning of the drawdown of forces deployed under SAMIDRC.
+In Lubero Territory, FARDC spokesperson Colonel Mak Hazukay confirmed Lunyasenge's fall, condemning it as a "flagrant violation of the ceasefire", and cautioned that FARDC may retaliate if the rebels and their Rwandan allies keep advancing.
 Meanwhile, heavy fighting erupted in Bwito Chiefdom, Lubwe Sud, Businene, Kabizo, and Mutanga, between CMC/FDP-affiliated Wazalendo groups and M23 fighters.
 Some reports said Wazalendo forces managed to repel the M23, though both parties incurred losses, and the exact number of casualties remains unconfirmed.